Lodewyk van Bercken: Legacy

 Diamonds became popular as ornaments in jewelry in the 1400s and the different techniques and styles of diamond cuts were gradually developed over many years.

 Lodewyk van Bercken was a Flemish diamond polisher who invented the scaif.
 This ingenious polishing wheel enabled him to quickly cut facets into diamonds with precision.
 The scaif transformed the diamond trade.
 It opened the doors to the creation of complex diamond cuts which otherwise would have never been possible.
 The scaif is still used today as an essential tool for the diamond industry in order to create facets on diamonds.
 In 1475, Lodewyk van Bercken invented the world's first briolette cut diamond.
 He introduced the concept of absolute symmetry in the placement of facets on the stone.
 His meticulous and precisely studied advancements resulted in the first pear shaped briolette cut, a revolutionary breakthrough on shape, design and cutting excellence.

 A bronze statue in commemoration of Lodewyk Van Bercken's contributions to the diamond industry, can be seen at the beginning of Meir Street in Antwerp, Belgium.
 The statue depicts Lodewyk Van Bercken holding a diamond in his hand with a baby angel floating above.
-Meir Street is one of the major shopping arteries in Antwerp Belgium, equivalent to New York's 5th Avenue, located a few blocks from Antwerp's famous Diamond District.